armandosneto/gatez-backend/README.md

 ## Future features/improvements in probable order of implementation:

--   Refactor the code in PuzzlesController.ts;
+-   Refactor and improve the code in general;
 -   Improving security and performance;
 -   Implement pagination on puzzle requests;
 -   Implement basic moderation features, where admin users can view and review reports, deleting infringing puzzles and punishing users, and some automatic moderation (temporarily hiding highly reported puzzles until moderation);
 -   Implement multi lingual puzzle titles and descriptions, that can be translated by users or automatically;
+-   Check if the user submitted puzzle is a valid one and if sumitted solutions are valid;
 -   Deploy the application;

 ## License